aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

   - Firmware code for the ESP32 WROOM32 and for the Nextion 3.2" LCD Touch on this Solder Reflow Plate
   - Android App to view and control the hot plate temperature

-- revision 1.4 (upcomming)
+- revision 1.4 (upcoming)
   - Serial TX/RX track lines correction.
   - Added an ON/ OFF switch
-  - Redesigned and new 5.0V and 3.3V power managment for more than 90% effciency .
+  - Redesigned and new 5.0V and 3.3V power managment for more than 90% efficiency .
 No more hot LDOs on the PCB!

 - revison 1.x
   - Upgraded to ZLDO1117 voltage regulators with copper heat dissipation area